weijiePan/Competitive-Pokedex/README.md

 -run developer server with "npm run dev"

 ## plan
--list page(a list of customizeable number of pokemons displayed like a table) : white_check_mark: individual pokemon display(features name and sprite) : white_check_mark: list that has a slider for adjusting number of pokemon displayed : white_square: more detailed pokemon display(displays description and base stat)
+-list page(a list of customizeable number of pokemons displayed like a table)
+:white_check_mark: individual pokemon display(features name and sprite)
+:white_check_mark: list that has a slider for adjusting number of pokemon displayed
+:white_large_square: more detailed pokemon display(displays description and base stat)
+`:white_square:` is not a standard GitHub emoji.
+Try using `:white_large_square:` instead for a visible square emoji:
+:white_large_square: more detailed pokemon display (displays description and base stat)